gardness/LibrarySystem/README.md

 # Library System

-A online library system built using JAVA and SpringBoot Framework, integrated with third-party serivces such as AWS S3 and SQS.
+An online library system built using JAVA and SpringBoot Framework, integrated with third-party serivces such as AWS S3 and SQS.

 ## Building Library System